 After practicing mindfulness (both informally and formally) for a while, with a deep drive to understand what this one, short, precious life is about, we develop progressively more refined sensitivity towards what our body-mind actually experiences moment-to-moment.

 It thus becomes obvious as soon as the felt sense of OK turns to NOT OK.
 Typically we immediately, automatically react by thinking, saying or doing something, anything, to try to escape NOT OK & try to get back to feeling OK again ASAP.
 ALL of us (not only addicts**) do this with surprising frequency.
 And we only appreciate this after becoming far more mindful.
 A fascinating (though a bit too scholarly IMHO) book analyzes the pivotal role of this sense of NOT OK or "lack": David R. Loy.
 “Lack & Transcendence.
 The Problem of Death and Life in Psychotherapy, Existentialism, and Buddhism.”
 Wisdom Publications, 2018.

-** There's far less difference (according to May, a psychiatrist who specialized in addictions for 25yrs) between "addicts" and "clean & sober" folk.
+** There's far less difference between "addicts" and "clean & sober" folk than we tend to assume (according to May, a psychiatrist specializing in addictions for 25yrs).
 Gerald May.
 "Addiction and Grace.
 Love and Spirituality in the Healing of Addictions."
 HarperCollins, 1988.

 The moment we feel NOT OK, it's as if the earth's gravitational hold on us is lost - we no longer feel "grounded" - some degree of "free-floating" anxiety, even "all-hell's-breaking-loose-chaos" emerges.
 The "illusion of control" has just evaporated!
 How do I reclaim some sense of control & groundedness ASAP?